 Is taking amazing photographs easy?
 I wouldn't know but must be a walk in the park compared to writing your own “about” section.
 I could write that I recall playing with my parents’ camera at the age of seven (and breaking it!) and that this is when I instantly fell in love with photography and have been doing it ever since.
 That would not be true though, except the part about breaking the camera.
 I do have vague memories from my student years, however, of being fascinated by photography and digital cameras in particular.
-The idea of shooting and seeing the results instantly and at no cost.
-Although I did have cameras in the past, I got serious about photography in 2008 when I got my first DSLR.
+The idea of shooting and seeing the results instantly and at no cost was really something.
+Although I did have cameras, I got serious about photography in 2008 when I got my first DSLR.
 After moving to the UK, I bought one for my second salary.
 I was deeply convinced that this piece of black plastic with white Canon logo was the only thing I was missing to achieve artistic greatness.
 Little did I know… Since then though, I can honestly say that photography took me to places (literally and otherwise), that I would have missed completely or would have had no appreciation of before.

 The idea for it came about in 2011.
-I wanted to have my own place, a “gallery” to store and show my best work.
+I wanted to have my own place online to store and show my best work.
 I didn’t want to commit to a single web service that is popular one day and dies soon after.
-Independence was what I was looking for I suppose.
+I suppose, I was looking for independence.
 Soon after, I came up with the name and lenspired.com was born.
 I still use 500px and Flickr but want lenspried.com to be the main one.
 Major redesign in December 2017 is part of my strategic plan, part of my vision, a milestone, a mission, a goal (can’t think of any more corporate buzzwords) for lenspired.

 On why I would choose even a mediocre camera over a mobile phone one, every time.